-This course is Part A of a two-part series of classes designed to present and practice the formation and use of the simple present and present progressive with a focus on non-action verbs and extended time, past simple, past progressive, used to, the future, and wh-questions in written and spoken English.
+Part A of a two-part series.
+Present and practice the formation and use of the simple present and present progressive with a focus on non-action verbs and extended time, past simple, past progressive, used to, the future, and wh-questions in written and spoken English.
 Required: Instructor consent.